 Key Element Summary Causes and Sources Contaminants conveyed by stormwater runoff over degraded or damaged riparian zones.
 Potential Load Reduction N/A Technical and Financial Technical assistance could include Texas Riparian Association, National assistance Management Measures to Protect and Restore Wetlands and Riparian Areas for the Abatement of NPS Pollution (EPA), Riparian Restoration on Farms and Ranches in Texas (TAMU).
 Financial assistance could consist of CWA Section 319(h) Grants (TCEQ and/or TSSWCB) and SEP.
-Educational Component Provide residents and property owners education through multiple Educational Component programs, including Remarkable Riparian (NRA), Riparian & Stream Ecosystem Education Program (TWRI & TSSWCB), and other educational programs offered through other agencies.
+Educational Component Provide residents and property owners education through multiple programs, including Remarkable Riparian (NRA), Riparian & Stream Ecosystem Education Program (TWRI & TSSWCB), and other educational programs offered through other agencies.
 Develop and install interpretive centers/kiosks with maps, videos, and Google Earth flyover of the Oso watershed displayed in strategic locations.
-Public outreach campaign of the Oso watershed's importance.
-Schedule of Year 1: Conduct one Riparian Workshop with NRA and hold/attend Implementation other education events. • Year 2: Develop up to four restoration plans.
+Public outreach campaign of Schedule of the Oso watershed's importance.Year 1: Conduct one Riparian Workshop with NRA and hold/attend Implementation • Year I: Conduct one Riparian workshop with NRA and hold/attend other education events. implementation • Year 2: Develop up to four restoration plans.
 Explore the adoption of standards in platting and development codes, ordinance, and court orders to preserve riparian corridors. • Years 3-5: Continue as above with up to one workshop or education event, and four restoration plans annually.
 Develop and propose a city ordinance to restrict development close to Oso Creek and Oso Bay banks and require a designated number of ft of riparian corridor.
 Conduct workday events to work to restore riparian areas.
 Help fund city parks programs to improve vegetation and create a citizen tree planting program.
 Conduct a more expansive riparian evaluation through a GIS mapping and modeling project.
 Develop recreation and tourism opportunities.
 Provide five-year Management Measure 7 progress report.
 Interim, Measurable Number of education events.
-Milestones Numbers of attendees of workshops and other educational events.
+Milestones • Numbers of attendees of workshops and other educational events.
 Number of restoration plans created.
 Numbers of acres restored.
-Parish and the first of the Community of Market Comment Periodic aerial photography of the Oso watershed.
-Monitoring Component • Programmatic: Track the number of educational events held, the creation of a GIS project to map existing riparian corridors, creation of a model to estimate the amount of area that needs restoration, the number of acres restored, and the number of planting programs conducted.
+Deviadio acrist photography of the Oce system had Monitoring Component Periodic aerial photography of the Oso watershed.
+Programmating Track the number of adjustional quanta hold, the Momtoring Component • Programmatic: Track the number of educational events held, the creation of a GIS project to map existing riparian corridors, creation of a model to estimate the amount of area that needs restoration, the number of acres restored, and the number of planting programs conducted.
 Five-year report.
 Responsible Parties Watershed stakeholders, watershed coordinator, AgriLife Extension and NRA.